LittleLoading/ParaellCopyFiles/README.md

 # Threaded File Copier

-This project is a Python script designed for efficient recursive copying of large numbers of files from a source directory to a destination directory.
+This project is a Python script designed for recursive copying of large numbers of files from a source directory to a destination directory.
 It implements the **Producer–Consumer** design pattern using **Threading** to handle concurrent I/O operations and maximize throughput.

 ## 🚀 Features